737BassTP/COSC345-Game/Assignment1.md

 ## Risk Analysis
 Risks include:
-Team member dropping out due to unforseen circumstances.
-Technical challenges such as learning SDL2 and advanced C languages while completing the project.
-Creating a polished and fun experience within the 12 week time frame.
+Team member dropping out due to unforseen circumstances.<br>Technical challenges such as learning SDL2 and advanced C languages while completing the project.<br>Creating a polished and fun experience within the 12 week time frame.<br>Scope creep.
-Scope creep.

-We will mitigate these risks by working inside a realistic scope, communicating clearly with each other and sticking to our core vision with extras being added afterwards.
-Feedback will be acquired during the testing phases with as many bugs as possible removed before final release.
+We will mitigate these risks by working inside a realistic scope, communicating clearly with each other and sticking to our core vision with extras being added afterwards.<br>Feedback will be acquired during the testing phases with as many bugs as possible removed before final release.

 ## Attribution
 ### ChatGPT